source package is a compressed

 This is a self-contained slashpackage-style package.
 That's a whole subject in itself; and the things that you need to know here are:

-It is known to build, run, and work on TrueOS 10, FreeBSD 10, and Debian Linux version 7.
+It is known to build, run, and work on TrueOS 10, FreeBSD 10, and Debian Linux version 7 and later.

 It should similarly build, run, and work on any modern BSD and on any modern Linux flavour.

 …at() system calls from POSIX.1:2008, for security and safety.

 It also makes use of the kqueue mechanism (throughout on BSD, on Linux where library bugs don't make it unusable).

 It builds and runs on OpenBSD 5.9, and works subject to OpenBSD's several limitations.

 (One mirror of my WWW site is served by Bernstein publicfile running from the nosh UCSPI-TCP tools under nosh service management, via OpenBSD 5.9